svalenti52/Duelling_Idiots/README.md

 Chapter 18.
 Two Flies Stuck on a Piece of Flypaper - How Far Apart?

+    Two flies land at random on a unit square.
+What is the probability that they are greater that 1 unit apart?
+The same question is also asked for the circle of area 1 (hence radius of 1/sqrt(pi)).

+    Associated files: fly_sqr.cpp, fly_crcl.cpp

 Chapter 19.
 The Blind Spider and the Fly

 Chapter 20.
 Reliably Unreliable